FrietzeLabUVM/TAP/README.md

 # Basic Usage

-These instructions are for people who are running the pipeline "as is" and have no need to modify it.
+These instructions are for people who are running the RNA-seq and ChIP-seq pipelines "as is" and have no need to modify them.
+The ChIP-seq pipeline is an elaboration on the RNA-seq pipeline and intructions here generally apply to both.
+Please read the ChIP-seq specific section for what is different and additional instructions.

 It may also be helpful to consult Sophie and Alyssa's tips document [here](https://docs.google.com/document/d/1t8kc3DhJnxHebRJB4b6FNDKfz_HYsP8HyzlB_1A_5I0/view "Useful tips").